TrentonAdams/cloud-backup/README.md

 Backup scripts to manage incremental backups using gnu tar's incremental snapshot capability, while supporting an s3 sync as well.

-This is not ready for prime time, as I'm learning [BATS](https://github.com/sstephenson/bats) and adding a bunch of automated tests first.
+This should work for other people now.
+I'm still I'm learning [BATS](https://github.com/sstephenson/bats) and adding a bunch of automated tests though to ensure everything continues working as expected as I continue to make adjustments.

 To back up...
 1. user named "user"